 While there’s no way to determine the exact number of patients who suffer, best estimates based on research studies suggest between 4,500 and 6,000 patients are injured this way annually.
 Federal reporting of these events is not mandatory, so exact figures are difficult to find.
 Healthcare professionals admit these figures may be lower than the actual rate.
 Retained sponges are often the most underreported incidents in healthcare, despite the fact that it is already the most common never event.
 The hidden nature of this issue is partially from a lack of accountability.

 The figures alone are staggering, but what’s far worse is that there is an easy solution readily available that hospitals are choosing not to use.
 Electronic tracking devices can be attached to sponges to eliminate the risk of retained items.
 These sponge-tracking systems only add about $8 to the cost of operation, yet fewer than 15% of American hospitals employ the technology.

 For patients who bear the brunt of these hospitals’ cost-cutting decisions, the financial toll is almost as bad as the physical one—hospitalizations caused by retained surgical objects often cost more than $60,000.
 Hospitals save patients and costs with better safety.

-Most hospitals forego sponge trackers in favor of sponge counts in order to keep track of their gauzy pads during surgery.
-The system is simple—count the number that go in and count the number that come out.
+Most hospitals forego sponge trackers in favor of sponge counts to keep track of their gauzy pads during surgery.
+The system is simple—count the number that goes in and count the number that comes out.
 However, it also subject to human error, meaning patient safety may be affected by a tired or distracted surgical team.
 By contrast, hospitals that use the electronic tracking systems say they have not lost a single sponge since employing the technology.
 The average annual cost to a hospital for using the tracking system is between $200,000 and $300,000.

 What You Can Do After an RSI Injury